-One example of this type of legislation is the OECD country-by-country reporting implementation package.
+One example of 'BEPS' legislation is the OECD country-bycountry reporting implementation package.
 The reporting requirements are primarily meant to be a (tax) risk assessment tool for the (international) Tax Authorities.
 Based on the OECD report, a multinational group with a turnover of at least EUR 750 million will have to file a country-by-country report in the state where the ultimate parent company is a resident.
 The Tax Authorities will then exchange this information with Tax Authorities of other countries to which the information is relevant and that have agreed to mutually exchange these reports.